menu

 As the role is dynamic and evolves with the project, project managers need to have the ability to work under pressure and see the big picture despite minor problems that may occur.
 They also need to be able to cope well with stress – being a project manager means making a lot of decisions and accepting risks associated with them.

-Challenges of managing projects as a project manager
+Challenges of Managing Projects as a Project Manager

 Being a project manager that manages other people’s projects can be tricky.
-Managing projects as an induvial is linked to a high level of stress, a lot of responsibilities and many various challenges one can encounter at any time.
+Managing projects as an individual is linked to a high level of stress, a lot of responsibilities and many various challenges one can encounter at any time.

 The main ones include:

-• Lack of proper communication, being it between the team members or between the stakeholders,
+• lack of proper communication, being it between the team members or between the stakeholders,

-• Scope creep – a situation when project management allows the project’s scope to extend beyond its objectives,
+• scope creep – a situation when project management allows the project’s scope to extend beyond its objectives,

-• Lack of clear goals and success criteria,
+• lack of clear goals and success criteria,

-• Problems with budgeting and time management,
+• problems with budgeting and time management,

-• Lack of adequate skills within your team,
+• lack of adequate skills within your team,

-• Inadequate risk management.
+• inadequate risk management.

 Read more on our blog